joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 ### Footnotes
 [1] Passed 05/02/2010
+[2] Passed 04/05/2021

 # House Officers<sup>1</sup>

 The following section contains an explicit enumeration of Von Cramm officer obligations, with the intent to present a succinct description of responsibilities to aid new officers and, more importantly, to clear up any misunderstandings that may arise among officers as to who does what.
 This listing is not meant to be a substitute for a good officer handbook.

 ## House Officer Review<sup>2</sup>
 Any current member can call a vote of confidence at any house meeting to review performance of a House Officer.
 If the vote passes under the ‘special’ vote procedure, each responsibility listed in the house rules are voted on in a line item format for non-satisfactory completion and must be passed by ‘special’ vote.
 House Officer monetary compensation shall be reduced proportionately to unsatisfactory completed tasks.

 In vote of confidence, all house members must consider the following:
 * There is a learning curve associated with any new job.